-We’re all chefs of our kitchens.
+We’re all chefs in our kitchens.
 We like trying different recipes, coming up with new tastes, or making small surprises for our families.
 But do we really care about the hygiene of our kitchen as much as we care about what is cooked in it?

 1- Start with the basics.
 Be organized!